 Emerging library trends are driving the Library 2.0 model for library service.
 The Library 2.0 model encouraged more dynamic services and technologies, inviting user participation and continuous evaluation and improvement of services.
-Using this model the Fairfield Library has increased community outreach, and added more sophisticated programming.
-Digital communication with patrons has been implemented through the addition of four new blogs, Booknews e-newsletters as well as adding the following applications Facebook, Twitter, FourSquare, You Tube and Library Thing to the library website.
+Using this model, the Fairfield Public Library has increased community outreach, and added more sophisticated programming.
+Digital communication with patrons has been implemented through the addition of four new blogs, Booknews e-newsletters, as well as adding the following applications Facebook, Twitter, FourSquare, You Tube and Library Thing to the Library website.
 Library patrons e-mail addresses are continually being collected for account notifications and other communications.
 The Library offers library patrons the ability to communicate digitally requests such as suggestions to purchase a new book and participate in online surveys to gage the needs of library patrons.
 Online surveys provide a convenient, accurate method to gather demographic and library usage data that the library uses to plan programming and provide services to better serve the community.
 In cooperation with local government, the Library has embarked on applying digital communication tools with government agencies to streamline operations such as purchasing and finance resulting in more efficient use of time and resources.

 Current patrons are served more effectively while potential new patrons are invited to participate.
 New technologies support this interactive library environment.
 The Library implemented use of Evanced calendar software to provide organized online access to programming schedules and allows patrons the convenience to register online for programs.
-Online databases such as PrepMe Sat, Career Insider, Consumer Reports, Value Line and Gale Literary Criticism give patrons’ access to on demand data from their home computers.
-The foreign language learning database Rosetta Stone was replaced by Mango and Little Pim which offers a convenient way for Fairfield residents both adult and children to learn a foreign language.
+Online databases such as PrepMe Sat, Career Insider, Consumer Reports, Value Line and Gale Literary Criticism give patron’s access to on demand data from their home computers.
+The foreign language learning database Rosetta Stone was replaced by Mango and Little Pim which offers a convenient way for Fairfield residents both adult and children, to learn a foreign language.
 Mango’s interactive interface surpasses standard language learning tapes by providing patrons with the ability to track their progress in real time; switch from instructional speed to fluency speed (the speed at which the language is spoken in a normal conversation) and easily move between different levels of lesson content.
-Mango is a one-stop language resource so patrons no longer have to check-out different learning tapes or cds for each language they want to learn.
+Mango is a one-stop language resource so patrons no longer have to check-out different learning tapes or CDs for each language they want to learn.
 Serials Solution 360 federated search software gives patrons the ability to research subjects using a broad spectrum tool to gather relevant articles.
 Not only do these technologies attract new users who do not visit the library on a regular basis, they help establish a connection with these remote users who may eventually end up visiting the physical library to use “traditional” resources.
 The Library conducted a survey of users and non-users in preparation for the Library’s Long Range Plan and discovered that there are over 20,000 Fairfield residents who commute to work each day.
 Many of these commuters do not have the time to come into the library, but with access to the Mobile Library website they have the ability to access their library account, databases, and program information, place holds on library materials directly from their cell phones, lap tops and iPads while on the go.